-Candidates for the joint program must complete all requirements for both degrees.
-As described below, however, a limited number of philosophy courses will be counted toward the J.D. requirements, and a limited number of law school courses will be counted toward the Ph.D.
+Candidates for the joint degree program must complete all requirements for both degrees as described below; however, a limited number of Philosophy courses will be counted toward the J.D. requirements, and a limited number of Law School courses will be counted toward the Ph.D. requirements.

 The program could follow one of many paths.
-In the typical case, the student would be expected to focus solely on philosophy for the first year of the philosophy graduate program and solely on law for the first year of the law program.
+In the typical case, the student would be expected to focus solely on philosophy for the first year of the Philosophy graduate program and solely on law for the first year of the Law School program.
 Thereafter, the student could take courses in both schools during the same academic year.
 There are various ways in which the program could be structured, depending on the student’s interests and needs.

-The joint degree program is part of the UCLA Law and Philosophy Program, directed by Seana Shiffrin.
-Information on Law and Philosophy Faculty can be found on the UCLA School of Law website.
+The joint degree program is part of the UCLA Law & Philosophy Program, directed by Seana Shiffrin.
+Information on Law & Philosophy Faculty can be found on the UCLA School of Law website.

-An unusual feature of the program is that it aspires to enable students to graduate with a relatively minimal debt burden to permit them to teach in both humanities programs and law schools.
-Funding for both the Ph.D. and the J.D. involves a very generous package including grants, teaching assistantships, and research assistantships, providing an unparalleled opportunity for the student dedicated to this field.
+An unique feature of the program is that it aspires to enable students to graduate with a relatively minimal debt burden to permit them to teach in both humanities programs and law schools.
+Funding for both the Ph.D. and the J.D. involves a very generous package including grants, teaching assistantships and research assistantships, providing an unparalleled opportunity for the student dedicated to this field.